shinaka/Carthage/README.md

 ========
 A Minecraft 1.7.2 mod.

-Carthage adds two new blocks:
+Carthage adds two new blocks

--Trading Post
---Used to set up trades between players.
+-Trading Post: Used to set up trades between players.
 Uses a ledger to define what items are available for trade.
 Has a primary inventory that holds the offered item.

--Register
---Consumes paper to create Ledgers.
+-Register: Consumes paper to create Ledgers.
 Ledgers define the value of items in a trade.
 If the player is looking for Coal, he would add it to his ledger and assign it a Credit value.

 To trade, the player places a Trading Post and creates a Ledger with the Register.
 For example:
 Player A places a Trading Post.
 He has an abundance of coal, so he sets the Trading Post to offer his coal.
 He fills